You are here

 Applying to Law School

 For a comprehensive discussion of the law school admission process, visit the Law School Admission Council website and Cornell’s Legal Careers Guide.
-Schedule an appointment with Jane Levy to discuss your law school applications and personal statement.
+Schedule an appointment with Diane Miller to discuss your law school applications and personal statement.

 Indicate your interest in pre-law in your DUST record and you will receive email messages with important information.